Pawpaw Tree

 Pawpaw trees are the host plant for the zebra swallowtail butterfly

-Zebra swallowtail butterflies only lay their eggs on Pawpaw trees.
+Zebra Swallowtail butterflies only lay their eggs on Pawpaw trees.
 As seen above, you absolutely want to be a part of keeping this magnificent creature alive.
-This monogamous butterfly-and-plant relationship makes the Pawpaw the host plant for zebra swallowtails.
+This dedicated butterfly-and-plant relationship makes the Pawpaw the host plant for Zebra Swallowtails.

 Pawpaw trees through the seasons